Back to All Events

 Little could one imagine that the young Richard was going to go on writing fifteen operas over the following forty-five years, and become known to posterity arguably more for his operatic output than for its early symphonic works.

-S. Prokofiev Violin Concerto in G minor No. 2 Op.
-63
+F. Mendelssohn-Bartholdy Violin Concerto in E minor Op.
+64

 R. Strauss Ein Heldenleben Op.
 40